gateio/gateapi-java/docs/FuturesApi.md

         FuturesApi apiInstance = new FuturesApi(defaultClient);
         String settle = "usdt"; // String | Settle currency
         FuturesOrder futuresOrder = new FuturesOrder(); // FuturesOrder |
-        Long xGateExptime = 1689560679123L; // Long | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected try {
+        String xGateExptime = "1689560679123"; // String | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected try {
             FuturesOrder result = apiInstance.createFuturesOrder(settle, futuresOrder, xGateExptime);
             System.out.println(result);